Moffitt Notice of Blackbaud Data Incident. Learn More

 Vision changes and brain cancer

 A brain tumor in the temporal lobe, occipital lobe or brain stem can cause vision changes, the most common of which is blurred or double vision.
+Eye twitching is another clear indicator that a brain tumor might be present.
 While some vision changes can occur gradually, any sudden changes should be immediately discussed with a physician.

 At Moffitt Cancer Center, we can evaluate your symptoms and medical history and perform any diagnostic tests that you might need, all in the same location.
 If you’d like to discuss your brain tumor symptoms with a member of our Neuro-Oncology Program, call 1-888-663-3488 or submit a new patient registration form online to request an appointment.